 Florida House passes GOP 15-week abortion ban

-Republicans in the Florida House of Representatives have approved a ban on abortions after 15 weeks, moving to tighten access to the procedure ahead of a U.S. Supreme Court decision that could limit abortion rights in America
+Republicans in several state legislatures are racing to introduce new restrictions ahead of a U.S. Supreme Court decision that could limit abortion rights in America

 Republicans in the Florida House of Representatives early Thursday approved a ban on abortions after 15 weeks, moving to tighten access to the procedure ahead of a U.S. Supreme Court decision that could limit abortion rights in America.